 Ingredients

-- 1 veal tenderloin, trimmed of any fat
+- 1 veal tenderloin

 - 1 quart Chilean extra virgin olive oil